qiany21/ECE387_Embedded_System_Project/README.rst

 i2chw
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This I2C library is implemented as a compact assembler software implementation of the I2C protocol which runs on any AVR (i2cmaster.S) and as a TWI hardware interface for all AVR with built-in TWI hardware (twimaster.c).
 TWI is the name used by Atmel but is the same as I2C.
+If you cannot understand what twimaster.c does, you can check any AVR chip's datasheet for its TWI module.

 | Important:
 |